KhartesViewer/khartes/README.md

 for details on how to temporarily turn this off, so deleting nodes goes faster.

 After each auto-segmentation, be sure to examine the results carefully.
-The algorithm works pretty well in easy areas, but it easily goes astray in more complicated areas (as you can see if you study the figure above carefully).
+The algorithm works pretty well in easy areas, but it often goes astray in more complicated areas (as you can see if you study the figure above carefully).